Richmond Hill, Ontario: Windham

 Windham was an early settlement along Yonge Street north of Elgin Mills to Jefferson Side Road.

-Named for the British Secretary of War William Windham, the area was settled in 1798-1799 by French emigres These royalist lead by Joseph-Geneviève, Comte de Puisaye did not stay long and many would end up leaving the area.
+Named for the British Secretary of War William Windham, the area was settled in 1798–1799 by French emigres These royalists, led by Joseph-Geneviève, Comte de Puisaye did not stay long and many would end up leaving the area.
 By 1814 most of these settlers had left.

-Henri Quetton de St. George, French-born son of Laurent Quetton St. George (1771-1821), whom acquired land here in 1798, built his estate, Glen Lonely (burned down 1908), around 1847 and is now part of Lake St. George Conservation Area.
+Henri Quetton de St. George, French-born son of Laurent Quetton St. George (1771–1821), whom acquired land here in 1798, built his estate, Glen Lonely (burned down 1908), around 1847 and is now part of Lake St. George Conservation Area.
 St. George's family either died or left Canada for France and was the only member to remain in the area.
 He died in 1896 and is buried at Temperanceville United Church.

 The Windham name would disappear after 1860s as Jefferson and Oak Ridges succeeded as new settlements.
 French Royalist Park in Jefferson is the only reminder of the French settlers.